 Peer-relative scores, weakest to strongest

-Palantir Technologies develops data analytics and AI software platforms serving both commercial and government clients.
+Palantir Technologies develops data analytics and AI software for government and commercial clients.

 Break down PLTR's position across all dimensions with the full interactive tool.